elixir-europe/infectious-diseases-toolkit/national-resources/sweden.md

 ### Pandemic Laboratory Preparedness program

 The [Pandemic Laboratory Preparedness (PLP) program](https://www.scilifelab.se/capabilities/pandemic-laboratory-preparedness/) is a SciLifeLab research program commissioned by the Swedish government.
 It aims to build laboratory capacity to ensure future laboratory preparedness through the development of research, competence, and technology.
-Information about the projects (including research and development projects), and collaborations with infrastructure and government agencies can be found on [The Swedish COVID-19 and Pandemic Preparedness Data Portal] (https://pandemicpreparednessportal.se).
+Information about the projects (including research and development projects), and collaborations with infrastructure and government agencies can be found on [The Swedish COVID-19 and Pandemic Preparedness Data Portal](https://pandemicpreparednessportal.se).

 ### Chemical Biology Consortium Sweden